Judge: Searches of ex-CIA employee’s home and phones OK

 NEW YORK (AP) - A judge in New York says investigators properly carried out searches that led to espionage charges against a former CIA employee.

-U.S. District Judge Paul Crotty ruled Thursday in the case against Joshua Schulte.
+U.S. District Judge Paul Crotty ruled Thursday in the case against Joshua Schulte .

-Schulte’s lawyers had urged Crotty to suppress the evidence, including electronic devices, saying the government misrepresented numerous important facts in getting search warrants.
+Schulte’s lawyers had urged Crotty to suppress the evidence, including electronic devices, saying the government misrepresented numerous important facts in getting search warrants .

 Schulte’s New York City apartment was searched in 2017 after WikiLeaks disclosed what the government says were over 8,000 documents and files containing classified information.